quartercastle/semver/README.md

 the behavioural verification requires a good test suite and coverage.
 It is up to the maintainer to ensure that there is enough test coverage to verify that the behavioural aspects hasn't changed between versions.
+And even with the best test suite you wont be able to guarentee that it wont be breaking be aware of this!

 ### Install
 Install latest version of semver.